catherink/sonarqube-n-db-with-terraform/README.md

-Helm chart for Sonarqube 7.8 is not available anymore, I had to switch for v8.5.1 This version of Sonarqube doesn't support MySQL, so I switched to PostgreSQL No need for separate Nginx ingress installation, as Minikube has addon which is enabled by the script
+Helm chart for Sonarqube 7.8 is not available anymore, I had to switch for v8.5.1.
+This version of Sonarqube doesn't support MySQL, so I switched to PostgreSQL.
+No need for separate Nginx ingress installation, as Minikube has addon which is enabled by the script.

 Clone the repo
 cd into it